 Teething, growth spurts, and developing interests may mean they’re getting more and more distracted.
 Medical issues can affect appetite as well, so if your baby has a cold, he may struggle to eat.

 The temperature of the milk may also be confusing to your baby.
 If you go from breastfeeding to bottle feeding, make sure you adjust the temperature of the breast milk or formula to room temperature or a bit warmer.
-If it’s too hot or too cold, your baby may not like the change.

 The size and material of the bottle also affect the flow, so if you struggle with flow issues, try increasing or decreasing the size of the bottle.